 - Multiple Party Participation.
 Insurers, employers, banks, providers, TPAs, program managers, and card processors – all of whom have a stake in the process.
 Over the course of the payment transaction from insurer to provider, both data and dollars change hands multiple times.
 Moreover, many of the parties involved aren’t visible to or aligned with the others, creating a set of logistical complications.

 - Inefficient Processes.
-Each entity has its own workflow, guidelines, and institutional processes, which is kept private and generally not subject to outside influence.
+Each entity has its own workflow and institutional payment processing guidelines, which are kept private and generally not subject to outside influence.
 This makes communication and accountability difficult, and impacts the quality and timeliness of payments to the provider.
 In addition, each company generates and provides its own reporting, in its own format, making it cumbersome to produce quality analytics for decision-making purposes.

 - Security Issues.
 The amount of times money and sensitive information – like medical records and Social Security numbers – changes hands is concerning.
 Add to this the financial protection required in issuing payments via credit card, and the need for security in storing and transmitting data is readily apparent; each transfer drastically increases the risk of breach which could result in fraud and monetary loss.
 According to the 2015 AFP Payments Fraud and Control Survey, 62% of financial professionals reported being targeted with payment fraud in 2014 .
 Furthermore, with multiple parties involved, identifying a breakdown or problem source becomes that much more complicated.
 Add in the possibility of mergers and acquisitions, and the security risks multiply.